brisbane-elixir/todo/elixir_in_action_part_2.md

 ## Database Pooling
 To introduce database pooling, here are the steps we'll take:
- - Introduce `TodoDatabaseWorker`, similar to existing `TodoDatabase` but not registered under global alias.
+ - Introduce `Todo.DatabaseWorker`, similar to existing `Todo.Database` but not registered under global alias.
- - During `TodoDatabase` initialisation, start N workers, store their pids in a Map.
+ - During `Todo.Database` initialisation, start N workers, store their pids in a Map.
- - `TodoDatabase.get_worker` returns a pid for a given key.
+ - `Todo.Database.get_worker` returns a pid for a given key.
 Use `:erlang.phash2(key, n)` to calculate numberical hash and normalise to relevant range.
- - `store` and `get` of `TodoDatabase` obtain a workers `pid` and forward to interface functions of `DatabaseWorker`
+ - `store` and `get` of `Todo.Database` obtain a workers `pid` and forward to interface functions of `DatabaseWorker`

  First, I'll write a test for our database worker.
 It's similar to our existing database module, but expects a `pid` to be passed to it's functions, since we have more than one.